Understanding why cookies are going away…and why says they should not simply be ‘replaced’

 The real solution: rebuild not replace

-There are a few different ways we can accomplish this with one common denominator: regardless of the solution, we must be able to consistently and accurately honor an individual’s preferences and ensure that the individual has full control over how their data is being used.
+There are a few different ways we can accomplish this with one common denominator: regardless of the solution, we must be able to consistently and accurately honor an individual’s preferences and ensure that the individual has full control and transparency over how their data is being used.
 Any solution that isn’t able to do this will have the same fundamental issues as the cookie and is therefore likely to meet the same criticisms and, ultimately, regulation as the third-party cookie.

 The best way to do this is to connect the individual to a pseudonymous, consented identifier that is based on personal information that the individual has willingly given.
 For example, when I go to my favorite news website and am prompted to enter my email address, I can choose to do so with the understanding that I’m entering into an agreement that exchanges my email address for content I consider valuable.
 Before I enter my email address, I am prompted to read and accept the policies of the news site, which state exactly how my data would be used if I choose to share it.
-Therefore, when I provide them with my information, I am given the opportunity to understand that the data can be used by the website to personalise my content and/or show me ads that are relevant to me—ultimately resulting in my ability to better support my favorite source of news.
+Therefore, when I provide them with my information (often called zero-party data) I am given the opportunity to understand that the data can be used by the website to personalise my content and/or show me ads that are relevant to me—ultimately resulting in my ability to better support my favorite source of news.

 Conversely, if I choose not to share my email address with this news website, I would expect that the ads I receive are not based on a known profile, but likely based on the content I’m reading.